Due to virus variants - Germany issues an entry ban

-Recently, the neighboring country will ban entry to countries where mutations are common.
-The ban is unlikely to affect Switzerland yet.
+The neighboring country recently banned entry to countries where mutation is common.
+The ban does not affect Switzerland yet.
 But that could change soon.

-The German government is preparing to issue an entry ban on Friday.
-It is designed to meet travelers from areas where new, more infectious types of the virus are spreading.
-According to media reports, the first step in the ban is against entry from Great Britain, Brazil and South Africa, but also against European Union members Ireland and Portugal.
+The German government imposed an entry ban on Friday evening for people coming from areas where new, more infectious virus types are spread.
+The ban, which will be implemented from Saturday, is intended as a first step against entry from Great Britain, Brazil and South Africa, as well as against participants from European Union countries, Ireland and Portugal.

-To the discomfort of the European Union, Germany does not wait until EU members agree on the appropriate rules, but creates the facts on its own.
+To the European Union’s annoyance, Germany did not wait for EU members to agree on the relevant rules, but instead created the same facts.
 It is a question of doing what is necessary to protect the population, German Interior Minister Horst Seehofer said Thursday before the meeting of European Union interior ministers.
 Other countries preceded it with similar bans in the past few days, such as the Netherlands or Belgium.

 No controls at the German border

-The German entry ban should not affect the return of Germans to their homes.
+The German entry ban does not only affect Germans who return home.
 However, they will need a negative test to enter the country in the future.
 Exceptions also apply to the movement of goods, diplomats, and similar groups.
-It is mainly carried out in air traffic; Static entry controls at the German border are yet to be planned.
+The ban is imposed mainly in air traffic; Static entry controls at the German border are yet to be planned.
 Seehofer said one wants to avoid a situation like Spring 2020.
 At that time, long bottlenecks for cars and trucks formed, especially on the borders with Poland and the Czech Republic.

 Germany will also control the entry ban at the land border, so Sihoefer, but only by means of so-called hijab hunting.
 This allows border police to take random samples in an area up to 30 kilometers behind the border.

-The new entry ban will apply to countries called the Robert Koch Institute in Berlin List of “virus variants regions” Puts.
+The new entry ban applies to all countries that the Robert Koch Institute calls in Berlin List of “virus variants regions” Puts.
 This week Portugal was performed there again.
-Government departments said other countries may soon join in where new types of viruses are currently spreading strongly.
+Government departments have been told that more countries should join soon, as new virus variants are currently spreading strongly.
 It was initially about the Netherlands, Belgium, the Czech Republic and Denmark – but not Switzerland.

 The rate of virus mutation is ten percent or higher